dailystudio/devbricksx-android/docs/sample_notebook_tutorial_04.md

 ```

 ### Differentiate creating and editing
 Creating a new note and editing an existing one share the same user interface.
-You can to handle different cases by a couple of arguments.
+You can handle different cases by a couple of arguments.

 ```kotlin
 val args: NoteEditFragmentArgs by navArgs()